alexcg1/jfc/README.md

 | ---      | ---                                                |
 | `-h`     | URL to host                                        |
 | `-n`     | Number of documents to index OR return from search |

+### Notes

+- JFC doesn't do any preprocessing of data.
+What you input is what you get
+- This is alpha-quality software that I built to scratch an itch.
+Don't expect miracles ;)